pengyuchu/pengyuchu.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'chupengy@msu.edu'
+email: 'chupengyu@live.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Ph.D. candidate advised by [Dr. Zhaojian Li](https://www.egr.msu.edu/rival/) in the [RIVAL](https://www.egr.msu.edu/rival/research.html) group at Michigan State University.
-My primary focus is to develop adaptive perception algorithms for robotics.
-Based on this goal, my research resolves around image segmentation and vision-based localization in orchard-grown fruit harvesting, visual reasoning as well as reinforcement learning.
+My primary focus is to develop machine learning models adaptive perception algorithms for robotics.
+Based on this goal, my research resolves around applied machine learning, image segmentation and vision-based localization in orchard-grown fruit harvesting, visual reasoning as well as reinforcement learning.
 I am being expected to graduate in Dec, 2023.
 Previously, I obtained my M.S. in Computer Science at Michigan State University and B.S. in Computer Science at Sichuan University.

 ## ✨News✨
 * `Aug 2023` [PicA](https://github.com/pengyuchu/picA) has been public!
 [PicA](https://github.com/pengyuchu/picA) is an AI-powered and user-friendly image annotation tool designed to simplify the process of preparing image datasets.